Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_exercise.md

 - Open the file `diffusion2d.py` and go through the file and try to understand the code components.
 - Install `python >= 3.6`.
 - Install pip, build, and Twine.
 - Install NumPy and Matplotlib with `pip`.
-The installation instructions can be found on the webpages (link in the Prerequisities section of this document).
+The installation instructions can be found on the webpages (link in the Prerequisites section of this document).
 - Run the code using `python3 diffusion2d.py` and observe the output.
 You should see four plots combined into one figure.
 Save this figure on your system.
 - **Information about diffusion2d.py**: This code solves the diffusion equation in 2D over a square domain which is at a certain temperature and a circular disc at the center which is at a higher temperature.
 This code solves the diffusion equation using the Finite Difference Method.
 The thermal diffusivity and initial conditions of the system can be changed by the user.
 The code produces four plots at various timepoints of the simulation.
 The diffusion process can be clearly observed in these plots.
 - Take a few minutes to play around with parameters `dx`, `dy` and `D` in the solver file and observe how the value of `dt` and the output changes.
 Do you notice if the code takes more or less time to finish the computation? *This tuning is only for you to understand the underlying physical phenomenon and not part of the evaluation.*